bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 ## Empty-room MEG recordings

+Empty-room MEG recordings capture the environmental and recording system's noise.
+In the context of BIDS it is RECOMMENDED to perform an empty-room recording for each experimental session.
+It is RECOMMENDED to store the empty-room recording inside a subject folder named `sub-emptyroom`.
+The label for the `task-<label>` entity in the empty-room recording SHOULD be set to `noise`.
-Empty-room MEG recordings capture the environment and system noise.
-Their collection is RECOMMENDED, before/during/after each session.
-This data is stored inside a subject folder named `sub-emptyroom`.
-The `session label` SHOULD be that of the date of the empty-room recording (e.g. `ses-YYYYMMDD`).
-The `scans.tsv` file containing the date/time of the acquisition SHOULD also be included.
-Hence, users will be able to retrieve the empty-room recording that best matches a particular session with a participant, based on date/time of recording.
+If a `session-<label>` entity is present, its label SHOULD be the date of the empty-room recording in the format `YYYYMMDD`, i.e., `ses-YYYYMMDD`.
+The `scans.tsv` file containing the date and time of the acquisition SHOULD also be included.
+The rationale is that this naming scheme will allow users to easily retrieve the empty-room recording that best matches a particular experimental session, based on date and time of the recording.
+It should be possible to query empty-room recordings just like usual subject recordings, hence all metadata sidecar files (such as the `channels.tsv`) file SHOULD be present as well.

 Example: